jpallares/PallaresBlog/_posts/2021-08-07-net-salary-calculator.markdown

 The first 12,450 € have 19% retention.
 What goes between € 12,450 and € 20,200, that is, the following 7,750 € have 24% retention.
 Finally, the difference between 24,000 € and 20,200 € => 3,800 € retains 30%.

 Always the first part of the salary will have a lower retention and increase progressively in each section.
-I tried to show this through graphics in the [calculator](https://tusueldoneto.pallares.me){:target="\_blank"}, try it.
+I tried to show this through graphics in the [calculator]https://tecalculo.com/calculadora-de-sueldo-neto

 ## State PIT and autonomic PIT